Gochujang has been making inroads into the relatively new American market for Asian hot sauces and chili pastes. Sriracha and sambal

 If you are familiar with Korean dishes like

 Use gochujang in place of conventional hot sauces like Tabasco and Sriracha for more a more intense savory flavor on cooked food.
 It can be a delightful addition to salad dressings and a dip for fried chicken.
 It’s also quite good as an additive to soups and stews to provide depth and heat to the dish.

 If you find its fermented notes too pungent to use for finishing dishes, use it in your marinade where it will add both the meatiness of soy and a mild heat; gochujang is a common ingredient in marinades for bulgogi.
 If you are grilling meat that has been marinated in gochujang, remember that it contains sugar and can scorch easily.

 How easy is it to make gochujang at home?

-Homemade gochujang is delicious but can take some time to make.
+Homemade gochujang paste is delicious but can take some time to make.
 The fermentation process necessary can take months, so it’s not a good option for home chefs with little patience.
 We’re in that boat, so we offer a simplified recipe for homemade gochujang here at PepperScale.
 It sacrifices some depth of flavor for speed – making it less authentic, but more suitable for the home chef looking to experiment with spicy foods.
+See the video below.